MFS4711/project1-practice/README.md

 (Include any could-have features that were implemented or considered)
 **Guidance:** If any could-have features were implemented, describe them here.
 This is an opportunity to showcase extra work done beyond the initial scope.
 But remember - keep it simple!
 Focus on the Must stories first.
 Could user story features are commonly earmarked for future project iterations.

+- a dedicated community forum
+- a wall of quotes on the community page
+- additional events
+- 30 day challenge - notification of each challenge
+- information above on current website and not external links

 ## AI Tools Usage